2017 English Department Scholarships/Awards

 Undergraduate Scholarships and Awards

-The Meranze-Tomlinson Film Award for excellence in writing about film. $300
+- The W. Leonard Newman Award for excellence in writing about film. $250

-The Elizabeth Dean Eler Memorial Award for an outstanding essay focusing on poetry.
-This award was created by Barbara Eler in celebration of her mother, Elizabeth Dean Eler, a graduate of Montclair State in 1940, a dedicated high school teacher and poetry enthusiast. $300
+- Elizabeth Dean Eler Memorial Award for an outstanding essay by an undergraduate student focusing on poetry. $300.
+(This award was created by Barbara Eler in celebration of her mother, Elizabeth Dean Eler, a graduate of Montclair State in 1940, a dedicated high school teacher and poetry enthusiast.)

 These awards are granted to students enrolled in the Montclair State University English M.A. program who are in the advanced stages of study but still have at least one semester of full-time enrollment remaining.
 (Winners may not be G.A.s with tuition waiver for the same semester in which the award will be applied.)

-Graduate students applying for one of these scholarships should submit a paper written for a graduate class in English at Montclair State, typed in MLA format, subject to the conditions described in question #10 of the FAQ, with cover sheet as described in the application form.
+Graduate students applying for one of these scholarships should submit a paper written for a graduate class in English at Montclair State, typed in MLA format, subject to the conditions described in question #10 of the FAQ (Links to an external site.), with cover sheet as described in the application form.

-The Mary Bondon Graduate Scholarship for an outstanding graduate student who intends to pursue a career in teaching English at the high school or college level.
-Student must have 8 or more credits remaining in the MA program. $3,750 towards tuition and fees.
+- The Mary Bondon Graduate Scholarship for an outstanding graduate student who intends to pursue a career in teaching English at the high school or college level.
+Students must have 8 or more credits remaining in MA program. $2460 towards tuition and fees.

-The Lawrence H. Conrad Memorial Scholarship for an outstanding graduate students who is writing a thesis in American Literature.
-Student must have 5 or more credits remaining in MA program. $6,900 towards tuition and fees.
+- The Lawrence H. Conrad Memorial Scholarship for an outstanding student who is writing a thesis in American Literature.
+Students must have 5 or more credits remaining in MA program. $5500 towards tuition and fees.